jnozzi/cocoadev.com/markdown/LocalizationTips.md

 (1) man nibtool.
 Pay special attention to the sections on incremental localization.

-(2) General/AppleGlot.
+(2) AppleGlot.
 Free from Apple, hard to automate, spits up lots of xml without deriving any benefit from it.
 (This is as opposed to the strings files used with nibtool.)

 (3) Check out third party apps like http://www.blue-tec.com/locsuite/.

 Have a look at translationWizard http://www.moewes.net/translationWizard

-See also mmalc's writeup for General/StepWise: http://www.stepwise.com/Articles/Technical/2003-04-03.01.html.
+See also mmalc's writeup for StepWise: http://www.stepwise.com/Articles/Technical/2003-04-03.01.html.

-Check out General/AppleTrans!
+Check out AppleTrans!
 It's probably only useful for nibs when combined with one of the other options above.  http://appletrans.blogspot.com

 ----

-I knew about General/AppleGlot, but had heard bad things about it mangling nib files.
+I knew about AppleGlot, but had heard bad things about it mangling nib files.
 Somehow I managed to completely overlook nibtool.

 ----